goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part3-algorithm.md

   \end{bmatrix}
 $$

-which we covered in Part II (and Section 3 of the paper).
+which we covered in Part II (and Section 3.2.2 of the paper).
-We compute Step 3 of the algorithm, which is computing a scalar SSM by *any* algorithm of our choice, by explicitly materializing a 1-SS matrix and doing dense matrix multiplication.
+In this minimal implementation, we compute Step 3 of the algorithm, which is computing a scalar SSM by *any* algorithm of our choice, by explicitly materializing a 1-SS matrix and doing dense matrix multiplication.

 We use this version for several reasons:
 1. Code-wise, it's simpler to materialize and multiply by this matrix than to actually implement a parallel associative scan
-2. Because of the block decomposition of the SSM matrix, the sequence length is reduced by a factor of $\approx 100$ -- so doing the scan in time $O(\mathtt{T}^2)$ instead of $O(\mathtt{T})$ isn't too bad
+2. Because of the block decomposition of the SSM matrix, the sequence length $\mathtt{T}$ is reduced by a factor of $\approx 100$ -- so doing the scan in time $O(\mathtt{T}^2)$ instead of $O(\mathtt{T})$ isn't too bad
 3. We have to materialize a 1-SS matrix anyways for Step 1 of the algorithm (the diagonal blocks), so might as well reuse the code ¯\\\_(ツ)\_/¯

 While this example code is simpler and reasonably efficient on GPU (and probably TPU as well!), it's no longer truly linear at long sequences.
-Our most optimized implementation does replace the 1-SS multiplication in Step 3 of the SSD algorithm with an actual associative scan.
+Our more optimized Triton implementation does replace the 1-SS multiplication in Step 3 with an actual associative scan.

 ### Stability

-There's still a subtlety with materializing the 1-semiseparable matrix – how should we do this in a simple and fast way?

 #### Attempt 1: Ratios of cumprods
 The first naive attempt may be to notice that the entries of this matrix are cumulative products